-Most luxury cars under 40 grand are small and sporty.
+Most luxury cars under $40,000 are small and sporty.
 Not the Lexus ES.
-It's big and comfortable, and unlike past versions, it's now more stylish and better to drive.
+It's big and comfortable, but unlike past versions, it's now more stylish and better to drive.

-It also has advanced safety features like a blind-spot monitor and a lane departure warning system.
-If those don't prevent a crash, at least the Insurance Institute gave the ES the highest possible rating of "Good" in the frontal-offset, side and roof strength crash tests.
+It also has advanced safety features like lane departure warning and a blind-spot monitor.
+If those don't prevent a crash, at least the Insurance Institute for Highway Safety gave the ES the best rating of "Good" in the frontal-offset, side and roof strength crash tests.

 The back seat is enormous for a luxury car in this price range; it's pretty much a full-size sedan.
-The trunk can hold a generous 15 cubic feet of stuff or these two really large red suitcases.
+The trunk can also hold a generous 15 cubic feet of stuff.

-As for the rest of the cabin, it's more modern in terms of both appearance and functionality than past ES models.
-One of the reasons for this is the Remote Touch interface.
-Basically you use this mouse to move amongst all the different vehicle system icons on the main screen.
+As for the rest of the cabin, it's more modern in appearance and functionality than past ES models.
+One of the reasons for both is the Remote Touch interface.
+You use a mouse to move among all the different vehicle system icons, and there are a lot of them.

 It's not a bad interface, but it's not our favorite, either.
-You end up looking at the screen too much and look how much space it takes up.
-Also, not everyone's tech savvy.
-Some people just want a simple button to change a radio station.
+You end up looking at the screen too much and it takes up a lot of space.
+Also, not everyone is tech-savvy; some people just want simple buttons for the radio.

 The 268-horsepower V6 has more than enough power and it's surprisingly responsive, especially in Sport mode.
-Of course, if you want to achieve the EPA-estimated 24 mpg combined, keep it in Eco mode.
+Of course, if you want to achieve the EPA-estimated fuel economy of 24 mpg combined, you'd better leave it in Eco mode.

-Now, given its size and driving character, we'd suggest cross-shopping full-size sedans like the Buick LaCrosse and Hyundai Genesis.
-They may not have the same prestige associated with them, but you'll save some money and lose very little in the process.
-If you gotta have a luxury badge, check out the Acura TL and Lincoln MKZ since they?re the closest in size, price and character, but this stands up well to both.
+Given the Lexus ES350's size and driving character, we'd suggest cross-shopping full-size sedans like the Buick LaCrosse and Hyundai Genesis.
+They may not have the same prestige associated with them, but you'll save money and lose very little in the process.
+If you gotta have that luxury badge, the Acura TL and Lincoln MKZ are probably the closest in size, price and character, but this stands up well to both.